 We know that the brain plays a key role in all of our bodily functions—it’s the center of our intelligence and the controller of our movements and behaviors.
 But did you know that you have a “second brain?”

 That second brain is found in your gut.
 Confused yet?
 Beyond digestion, your gut contains an extensive network of brain-like neurons and an elaborate microbiome that can determine your mental state and risk for neurological conditions.
 Here’s what to know if you’re looking to care for your gut health and your brain.

 The gut-brain connection

 The connection between the brain and the gut involves the vagus nerve, which serves as a channel of communication between the nerve cells in the intestinal nervous system and the central nervous system.
-A major contributor to this communication is the bacteria in our gut—all 100 trillion of them.
-To put this into perspective, it is estimated that the average human body contains 37.2 trillion cells.
-We are significantly outnumbered by these microbes, which play a role in the production of several neurotransmitters.
+A significant contributor to this communication is the bacteria in our gut—all 100 trillion of them.

-First, they influence the production of serotonin, otherwise known as the “feel good” neurotransmitter.
-It is estimated that up to 90 percent of all serotonin production comes from the second brain in our gut.
-Imbalances in this neurotransmitter have been linked to increased risk of depression, as well as other health concerns.
+Up to 90% of all serotonin production comes from the second brain in our gut.
+Low levels of serotonin, known as the “feel-good” neurotransmitter, have been linked to an increased risk of depression and other health concerns.

-Second, gut bacteria produce an amino acid called GABA, which helps to calm nerve activity after a state of stress.
-Finally, gut bacteria produce a neurotransmitter called Glutamate, which affects cognition, learning, and memory.
+The neurotransmitter glutamate affects cognition, learning and memory.
 Deficiencies of these chemicals have been linked to a number of mental disorders and diseases.

 - Tyramine (especially linked to migraines)